JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_execution_contexts.md

 ## Blocking Context

-Executing tasks in a blocking context means executing them on a thread without access to the coroutine context (basically, in non-suspending functions) and not under [a progress indicator](#progress-indicator).
+Executing tasks in a blocking context means executing them on a thread without access to the [coroutine context](#suspending-context) (basically, in non-suspending functions) and not under [a progress indicator](#progress-indicator).
+Such tasks can't be canceled by using coroutines' or progress indicator's cancellation capabilities, which may block threads and consume resources even if the task is no longer relevant.

 Usually, plugins should not execute new code in the blocking context.
-Prefer the [suspending context](#suspending-context) or fall back to [progress indicator](#progress-indicator) if a plugin cannot use Kotlin.
+Always prefer executing tasks in the [suspending context](#suspending-context), or in [progress indicator](#progress-indicator) if a plugin cannot use Kotlin.

 > Functions which schedule execution via [`Application.executeOnPooledThread()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java)
 > and similar methods, and which rely on [`ProgressManager.checkCanceled()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/ProgressManager.java)